 Infection and testing

 We still need to take extra good care of each other.
-Both children and adults must stay home and contact their doctor, if they experience symptoms of COVID-19.
+Both children and adults must stay home if they experience symptoms of COVID-19.
 Read more at the Danish Health Authority.

 Possibility of applying for unemployment benefits